 - Are there any limitations to the number of users?

 - Can it be integrated with your other computer systems?

-- Is it easy to integrate with other supply chain management solutions that
+- Is it easy to integrate with other supply chain management solutions that you already use?

 - What are its security features against hackers’ attacks?